Lucra-Sports/lucra-be-take-home/README.md

 We want you to build a brand new backend service to support the classic game [Minesweeper](https://en.wikipedia.org/wiki/Minesweeper_(video_game)) (Google provides a [free to play option here](https://www.google.com/search?q=minesweeper+online+free) if you've never played it).

-We've setup this repository with a ready-made [NestJS](https://nestjs.com/) app that inlcudes a docker-compose file for a local Postgres database and TypeORM to interact with said database.
+We've setup this repository with a ready-made [NestJS](https://nestjs.com/) app that inlcudes a docker compose file for a local Postgres database and TypeORM to interact with said database.

 ## What We're Looking For